michaeliskndr/PlayingCard/README.md

 # Playing Card

-Learning Code from Stanford CS-193P
+Learning code and playing with animation in IOS Development from Stanford CS-193P